Aliases for PSMF1 Gene

 GeneCards Summary for PSMF1 Gene

 PSMF1 (Proteasome Inhibitor Subunit 1) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include endopeptidase inhibitor activity and proteasome binding.

 UniProtKB/Swiss-Prot for PSMF1 Gene